DaveWM/dave-martin-blog/content/posts/modern-react-is-a-disaster.md

 title = "Critique of Pure Hooks"

 +++
-It may surprise you, given the title of this post, that I'm actually not absolutely against hooks.
-I think that they're (mostly) an improvement over the old class API.
-What really concerns me is the common belief that you can write an application by relying solely on hooks.
-I'm very much against the, seemingly ubiquitous, belief that hooks mean you no longer have to properly architect your applications.
-I've been told that we now don't need to worry about fundamental problems like state management, side effects, and testability.
-I've encountered this belief several times, at several different companies, and it's what inspired me to write this post.
+It may surprise you, given the title of this post, that I'm not *absolutely* against hooks.
+I actually think that they're mostly an improvement over the old class API.
+What concerns me is how they've effected how React is used in practice.
+React is now perceived as a full framework, rather than just a library for UI rendering.
+It's claimed that hooks have enabled this shift.
+I've been told that hooks solve fundamental problems like state management, controlling side effects, and writing testable code.
+I completely disagree with this.
+I've now encountered this belief several times, at several different companies, and it has inspired me to write this post as a rebuttal.

 ### Why Hooks?